 What are the implications for me as a leader of an organisation that needs to innovate?
 It means that amidst all the chaos and mayhem, I need to be the g*ddamn Dalai Lama.

-As a leadership coach, one of the most common, and valuable, goals I work on with our clients is to instil the growth mindset, and it starts from within.
+As a business impact coach, one of the most common, and valuable, goals I work on with our clients is to instil the growth mindset, and it starts from within.
 Trust me, one of the hardest things for them to learn was how to acknowledge themselves more.

 Reality is much more complex.
 As my good friend Dan Lee shared, “There is black, there is white, and then there is one thousand shades of grey in between.”